QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	2	2.013616E+02	4.234759E+08	#NLDATA2	0.001		0.137

 :code:`CABDAMP`
  In some cases, if the alpha damping coefficient of a mooring line (or cable) element is too large, a simulation can become unstable.
-Therefore, be default the damping coefficient of the mooring lines is not applied.
+Therefore, by default the damping coefficient of the mooring lines is not applied.
 If the user wishes to activate the axial damping of mooring lines and guy cables, the keyword :code:`CABDAMP` must be set to true.

  .. code-block:: console
    	:caption: : Activating axial cable damping for all MOORELEMENTS be setting the keyword CABDAMP